Lucky-wys/mi_detection_AFCASelf-ONN/README.md

-# Deep Learning for Cardiologist-level Myocardial Infarction Detection in Electrocardiogram
+# AFCASelf-ONN: A Myocardial Infarction Detection Model with Self-Organized Operational Neural Networks and Adaptive Frequency-Channel Attention for Dual-Lead ECG Analysis

 This repository includes a PyTorch implementation of 'AFCASelf-ONN: A Myocardial Infarction Detection Model with Self-Organized Operational Neural Networks and Adaptive Frequency-Channel Attention for Dual-Lead ECG Analysis' .
 Our code makes use of the Physikalisch-Technische Bundesanstalt (PTB) database, available [here](https://physionet.org/content/ptbdb/1.0.0/).